Beginning with subversion and kdesvn

 Last but not least, the revision to checkout.
 Mostly that should be “HEAD”.
 This ensures that the last stored version is the referenced version.

-Mark the entry or entries you want to send and select ->-> (#)
+Mark the entry or entries you want to send and select → → (Ctrl+#)

-If you try to commit if no item is selected, kdesvn uses the top-most element of opened working copy, eg, the working copy path itself.
+If you try to commit if no item is selected, kdesvn uses the top-most element of opened working copy, i.e., the working copy path itself.

-Enter a log message what you're sending and hit "OK" and the transfer starts.
+Enter a log message what you're sending and hit and the transfer starts.

 If no item is selected, the update will done on whole opened working copy, otherwise only recursive on the selected items.

-Both operations requires two steps: First add or delete and then commiting that changes to repository.
+Both operations requires two steps: First add or delete and then committing that changes to repository.
 Before you commit you may undone add or delete.

 Adding items into a working copy may be done due three ways:

 You may check if there are somewhere in working copy unversioned items.
-After selecting ->-> a dialog appears where all not versioned items are listed.
-Hitting ok adds all marked items to working copy, items you don't want versioned you should unmark before.
+After selecting → → a dialog appears where all not versioned items are listed.
+Hitting adds all marked items to working copy, items you don't want versioned you should unmark before.

-Mark in konqueror or any other compatible filebrowser items you want to add and drag them to kdesvn.
-You may drop them on folders inside the opened working copy and than kdesvn copy the dropped items to it and add the items.
+Mark in Konqueror or any other compatible file browser items you want to add and drag them to kdesvn.
+You may drop them on folders inside the opened working copy and then kdesvn copy the dropped items to it and add the items.

-On left side you see the list of logentries kdesvn retrieved.
-The logmessage is stripped-down to one line to fit.
-The full logmessage appears in right upper window when marking an entry.
-In the right lower window you'll the list of changed files.
-This windows ONLY appears if this list ist fetched depending on your settings.
+On left side you see the list of log entries kdesvn retrieved.
+The log message is stripped-down to one line to fit.
+The full log message appears in right upper window when marking an entry.
+In the right lower window you will see the list of changed files.
+These windows only appears if this list is fetched depending on your settings.